Abulero/Dijkstra-Algorithm/README.md

 graph = Graph()
 ```

-To build your graph, call the add_node methods to create each individual node and its edges.
-The "neighbors" argument of the add_node method takes a dictionary in which the keys are the node names and values the distance from the node you are creating and that neighbor.
+To build your graph, call the add_node method to create each individual node and its edges.
+The "neighbors" argument of the add_node method takes a dictionary in which the keys are the node names and values are the distance from the node you are creating and that neighbor.

 ```
 graph.add_node(name='A', neighbors={'B': 5, 'C': 4})